llsoftsec/llsoftsecbook/contributing.md

 ## Submitting ideas for new content, how to improve language, ...

 Please raise an issue at https://github.com/llsoftsec/llsoftsecbook/issues/.
-It may be a good idea to check if there isn't already an issue for what you're planning to report.
+It may be a good idea to check if there is already an issue for what you're planning to report.

 ## Submitting changes